sueszli/blog/barrier pattern.md

 here's a little collection of implementations in different languages that also serves as a nice comparison between them.

-> **note:** waiting for i/o is entirely different from waiting for threads or processes. these snippets do not reflect the same semantics. i just attempted to find an idiomatic way to express the pattern.
+> **note:** waiting for i/o is entirely different from waiting for threads or processes. these snippets have very different semantics. i just attempted to find an idiomatic way to express the pattern.

 # jvm languages